rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `CARGO_TARGET_DIR` — Location of where to place all generated artifacts, relative to the current working directory.
 See [`build.target-dir`] to set via config.
+* `CARGO` - If set, Cargo will forward this value instead of setting it to its own auto-detected path when it builds crates and when it executes build scripts and external subcommands.
+This value is not directly executed by Cargo, and should always point at a command that behaves exactly like `cargo`, as that's what users of the variable will be expecting.
 * `RUSTC` — Instead of running `rustc`, Cargo will execute this specified compiler instead.
 See [`build.rustc`] to set via config.
 * `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this